RubenToroG/rubentorog/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MOVE - Smart Staff Management
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I am in Platzi Master Program, as Back-End developer
 - 📫 How to reach me: rubensdt01@gmail.com

 ### Goals 2022